Class: Wx::DC

 • x (Integer)

-If non-NULL, filled in with the logical horizontal coordinate of the top left corner of the clipping region if the function returns true or 0 otherwise.
+If non-null, filled in with the logical horizontal coordinate of the top left corner of the clipping region if the function returns true or 0 otherwise.

 • y (Integer)

-If non-NULL, filled in with the logical vertical coordinate of the top left corner of the clipping region if the function returns true or 0 otherwise.
+If non-null, filled in with the logical vertical coordinate of the top left corner of the clipping region if the function returns true or 0 otherwise.

 Returns: